LSU Gold

-Isaac Trujillo, M.S., LAT, ATC, joined the LSU athletics department in the fall of 2023, and he works as the athletic trainer for the Tigers’ baseball team.
+Isaac Trujillo, M.S., LAT, ATC, joined the LSU athletics department in the fall of 2023, and he is in his third season as the athletic trainer for the Tigers’ baseball team.
+He has made a significant impact upon the Tigers’ success over the past two seasons, including the 2025 National Championship.

 Prior to joining the Arizona staff, Trujillo worked two years at Samford University, serving as assistant athletic trainer.
 He worked directly with the baseball team and supervised intern athletic trainers working with the track & field and cross country teams.